gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 until the regular man comes back?"

 Erileine scowled.
-"I thought the whole point of becoming a bookster was that I wouldn't have to shovel other people's---"
+"I thought the whole point of becoming a bookster was that I wouldn't have to shovel other people's–"

 *Whoomp!* The sound of the explosion hit Erileine like a padded club.
 Even as she staggered back, Razi grabbed her arm and dragged her into the alley.
 In the distance, people started screaming.

 "What was that?
 Bookster, what was that?"

 "Quiet."
 Razi flattened himself against the wall, wincing.

-"But---"
+"But–"

 "*Quiet*," Razi hissed.
 "It was banefire, *la*, what the Bantangui called wizard's anger.
 Now, stay behind me, and whatever you do, do